awgranados/cheapskate/README.md

 ## Tech Stack

 ## Project Details
+Our project is a Chrome extension that allows users to find cheaper listings of a particular video game they're looking for easily and quickly.
+Rather than the user having to scour different game stores, key websites, and the like, the user simply has to type in the name of the game they're looking for and the extension will display the lowest-priced listings of that video game right in the extension popup window.
+The front end of the extension itself will be built on HTML and CSS, while we will use libraries such as BeautifulSoup to help us accomplish the task of scraping different websites for the needed information and data.
+This information will then be sorted and displayed in a clean, minimalistic manner for easier use for the user.

 ## User Roles
 We essentially only have one user role, which is the user of the extension.
 There is no need for any sort of admin maintenance, other than on the developing end.
 There is only one type of user, and it is the person inputting information to the extension.